crystal-lang/distribution-scripts/processes/crystal-release.md

 1. [ ] Publish release notes on the website
    - Make sure all links to API docs point to `/api/${VERSION}/`
-   - Insert number of changes and contributers
+   - Insert number of changes and contributors
 2. [ ] Wait for website to build, then visit the release notes page.
 This should create a thread for comments on the forum.
 Publish that topic ("List topic" in the wrench icon) and add tag `release`.